Q: The terms and phrases used in branding confuse me. Help – what do they all mean?

 What is a “brand”?
 You may think a brand is a “product” or a “trademark.”
 But it isn’t that easy!
 A brand goes beyond the mere physical attributes of a product or trademark.
 In fact, a brand is actually intangible – you can smell the aroma of a Starbucks cup of coffee, you can taste the flavor of a chewy Mentos, you can see the golden arches of McDonalds – but you cannot touch a “brand.”
 A brand has both rational and emotional appeal, so it provides a total experience enjoyed by customers.
 That, in turn, helps the brand create a perception of added value, leading to customer loyalty.

 What is “brand positioning”?
-Brand positioning is the way you want your customers to perceive, think, and feel about your brand versus competition.
+Brand positioning is the way you want your customers to perceive, think, and feel about your brand versus the competition.
 The best managers take time to carefully define the six fundamental elements that make up a positioning: Target, Need, Competitive Framework, Benefits, Reasons Why, and Brand Character.
 Put those six into a one-page statement that then serves as a foundation – a compass – for everything that brand does, and that’s how to reach a specific, desired position in the marketplace.
-Every brand – whether B2C or B2B, and no matter what industry it is in – should have a clearly-defined positioning statement in order to achieve success faster.
+Every brand – whether B2C or B2B and no matter what industry it is in – should have a clearly-defined positioning statement in order to achieve success faster.

 So then, is “branding” different?
 Yes!
 “Branding” most often refers to the design elements that a brand uses to identify itself, like logos, icons, colors, and layout schemes that are used consistently wherever the brand name or product appears.
 Those elements may even be legally protected to make sure they are only associated with that one brand and no other.

 Got it… so, then, what is “marketing?”
 Once the branding has been defined, it’s time to market the brand.
-Marketing includes all the activities aimed at uncovering, then satisfying, that brand’s customers better than competition.
+Marketing includes all the activities aimed at uncovering, then satisfying, that brand’s customers better than the competition.
 After the target market has been determined, marketing is all about communicating consistently to that target market how and why the brand will fill their wants and needs.

 Ok, so how are “marketing” and “sales” different?
 Sales refers to the actual transaction that takes place when a customer chooses to purchase one brand over another.
 Brand positioning, branding, and marketing are activities that all lead up to that sale.